 Let’s get to it.

-This is an extremely dangers permission to give, as it allows an app to authenticate sensitive information on your Android device, like passwords.
+This is extremely dangerous permission to give, as it allows an app to authenticate sensitive information on your Android device, like passwords.
 Giving a rogue app this access is asking for your password to be phished through trickery.

 Read Sensitive log data